-There’s not much that stands out with yellow strains, but they tend to be milder.
+Not much stands out with yellow strains, but they tend to be milder.
 They’re similar to green strains due to their overall balanced effects.

-Many prefer it for these exact reasons, especially those with a proven sensitivity to kratom.
+Many prefer it for these reasons, especially those with a proven sensitivity to kratom.

 Key Takeaways: Is it Safe to Mix Kratom & Tadalafil (Cialis)?

 Not quite.
-Similar to other PDE5 inhibitors, kratom has an inhibitory effect on tadalafil’s metabolization.
+When taken together, kratom has an inhibitory effect on tadalafil’s metabolization.
 This increases the risk of adverse effects.

-And yes, you might be able to use them together safely, but tadalafil has an extra complicating factor that other PED5 inhibitors do not have — it’s known for its unusually long half-life.
+And yes, you might not experience severe side effects if you use them together from time to time.
+Still, tadalafil has an extra complicating factor that other PDE5 inhibitors do not have — its unusually long half-life.
 This particular feature of tadalafil makes it riskier to mix with kratom.

-If you want to use them together, speak to your doctor first to make sure you won’t face adverse effects.
+If you want to use them together, speak to your doctor first to ensure you won’t face adverse effects.